1Light/what-happens-when/README.rst

   is running on PHP, the server uses PHP to interpret the index file, and streams the output to the client.

+When a client sends a request to an HTTP server, the server processes the request according to the HTTP method used (e.g., GET, POST, PUT, DELETE).
+Here's a breakdown of how servers typically handle different types of requests:

+- **GET Request**: A GET request is used to retrieve data from the server.
+The server parses the request URI (Uniform Resource Identifier) to determine the resource being requested.
+It then retrieves the resource and sends it back to the client in the response body.
+GET requests are often cached to improve performance.

+- **POST Request**: A POST request is used to submit data to the server, often as part of a form submission.
+The server processes the request body, which contains the data submitted by the client.
+This data is typically used to update a database or perform some other action on the server.

+- **Other Request Methods**: There are several other HTTP request methods, such as PUT (to update a resource), DELETE (to delete a resource), HEAD (to retrieve headers only), OPTIONS (to retrieve supported HTTP methods), and more.
+Each of these methods is handled differently by the server, depending on the intended action.

+- **Error Handling**: Servers must also handle errors gracefully.
+For example, if a requested resource is not found (404 error), the server should return an appropriate error response to the client.
+Other common errors include 400 (Bad Request), 500 (Internal Server Error), and 503 (Service Unavailable).

+- **Interaction with Backend Systems**: HTTP servers often interact with backend systems, such as databases or other services, to process requests.
+For example, when handling a POST request to submit a form, the server may need to update a database with the submitted data.

+HTTP servers use various techniques and technologies to handle requests efficiently, including multithreading, connection pooling, and caching.
+These techniques help improve the server's performance and scalability, ensuring that it can handle a large number of requests concurrently.

 Behind the scenes of the Browser
 ----------------------------------